 Grasple enables you to collaboratively create and share openly licensed exercises for math and statistics.
-Do note that Grasple is normally meant for formative testing only, summative testing needs to be done in Maple TA.
+Do note that Grasple is initially meant for formative testing only.

 Basics of Grasple

 To know how you can use Grasple, you need to know the basics.
 In Grasple there are Courses, Modules, Subjects, Tests and Exercises.

 A Course in Grasple is used to organise Exercises.
 One Brightspace course can only link to one Grasple course.
 Within a Course you can have one or more Modules that can contain one or more Subjects.
 A module can have only one Test.
 The subjects are filled with Slides for explanations and Exercises for practising.

 - Courses provides an overview of your Grasple courses.

 There is an option to create a new course.
 There are only two legitimate reasons to use this option:

 - Practice creating courses, not for public use